Ask the Expat

 Tip #3: Explore Where to Go

 Deciding which one of Asia's many countries to choose as a destination depends upon many factors.
-If you are looking for work in Asia, you may want to closely examine the countries where the jobs are (see our article Working in Asia).
+Suppose you are looking for work in Asia.
+In that case, you should closely examine the countries where the jobs are (see our article Working in Asia).
 If you are interested in studying abroad, you must take a serious look at which Asian cultures and languages interest you the most.
-Only some universities in Asia have English as the primary language of instruction.
-If you are thinking about studying abroad, it is vital to determine the Asian language that interests you as it may well help you with your career later on.
-Learning a foreign language is time-intensive, and deciding what language to study should be taken seriously.
+Only some universities in Asia use English as the primary language of instruction.
+If you are thinking about studying abroad, it is vital to determine the Asian language that interests you most, as it may well assist you with your career or future jobs.
+Learning a foreign language is time-intensive, and deciding what language to study should be taken very seriously.

 Keep a variety of factors in mind to determine if a country is for you, such as culture, people, religion, way of life, standard of living, business and work culture, language, climate, housing, entertainment, health care, infrastructure, and salary if you are looking for employment in Asia.